StenlyTU/LFCS-official/stuff/EssentialCommands.md

 * This means that there will by this chain: link -> filename -> i-node
   * If filename is removed, link will become invalid

-* Note: permissions on a link are "open", because real permission are associate to i-node
+* Note: permissions on a link are "open", because real permission are associate to i-node.

-* `ls -li` in first column show the i-node number
+* `ls -li` - in first column show the i-node number.
-* `ln target newname` It will create and hard link to the same i-node of target with name (filename) newname
+* `ln target newname` - It will create and hard link to the same i-node of target with name (filename) newname.
-* `ln -s target newlink` It will create a symbolic link to target called newlink
+* `ln -s target newlink` - It will create a symbolic link to target called newlink.
-  * `ln -s /var .` It will create a symbolic link to var in current directory.
-The name of link will be var
+  * `ln -s /var .` - It will create a symbolic link to var in current directory.
+The name of link will be var.

-**Note**: A file is considered deleted when they don't exist anymore hard link to same i-node.
+**Note**: A file is considered deleted when there are no hard link to file's i-node.
 This means that `rm` remove link, hard or symbolic.

 References: